TheBIPM/SI-Reference-Point-generation-scripts/governance_model.md

 In case there is already a related issue, the new information is added to the ongoing discussion as a comment.
 On the contrary, a new issue is registered.
 All requests must be submitted by an identifiable user, either in an individual capacity or on behalf of a body (e.g. working group of a CIPM Consultative Committee).
-If the request was registered on behalf of someone else, a disclaimer shall be included (*On behalf of...*), and the link to the new issue (or to the comment) shall be shared with the person who originally submitted the request.
+If the request was registered on behalf of someone else, a disclaimer shall be included (*On behalf of...*).
+The link to the new issue (or to the comment) shall be shared with the person who originally submitted the request.

-All issues filed in the two repositories are automatically added to the backlog of the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6) (accessible only to logged-in members of the Expert Group).

 ## 2. Classification, assessment and prioritization

-> *include web-services-related and git-repository-related tags that are BIPM*
-> JLH> Use labels, include i.e. *request from CC*, to identify the kind of issue.
-Support by CP.
-This step occurs at the expert group meetings that are convened by the BIPM.
-Anyone, whether an expert group member or not, can comment on any issue at any time.
-The comments are useful to advance the discussion before the meeting.
-At every meeting, the participants assess the dashboard of the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6) that organizes the topics in different status fields.
-All issues start in status **Backlog**, meaning that it has been registered and may contain additional comments, but no decision has been made.
-The issues in backlog are discussed and may be assigned a new status depending on the consensus reached:
+All issues registered in the two repositories shall be added to the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6) (accessible only to logged-in members of the Expert Group).

+Upon registration, the issues are classified according to the scope (mandatory) and the requesting body (optional).
+Suitable labels (`<label>`) shall be assigned to help identify, filter and prioritize them.

+- Scope: Most issues are related to the ontology (label `ontology`) or to the web services (label `web-services`).
+To a lesser extent, issues can be related to the management of the repository (label `repo-management`).
+- Requesting body: Issues can be raised by representatives of the digitalization working group of a CIPM Consultative Committee (label `request-from-CC`), of a FORUM-MD working group (label `request-from-FORUM-MD`), or of a liaison organization (label `request-from-liaison-org`).
+This information can help in the prioritazion of the topics.

+> **Note:** The remaining part of this governance document applies to the issues related to the ontology of the SIRP.
+The issues related to the web services or to the management of the repository are handled exclusively by the BIPM.

+The Expert Group members gather at meetings convened by the BIPM to assess and prioritize the issues.
+At every meeting, the issues in the dashboard of the [SIRP update project page](https://github.com/orgs/TheBIPM/projects/6) are discussed and reorganized in status boxes accordingly:

+#### Backlog
+All issues start here, meaning that have been registered and may contain additional comments, but no decision has been made.
+The issues registered in the repository [TheBIPM/SI-Reference-Point-generation-scripts](https://github.com/TheBIPM/SI-Reference-Point-generation-scripts) are added automatically to the backlog, while those registered in the repository [TheBIPM/SI_Digital_Framework](https://github.com/TheBIPM/SI_Digital_Framework) must be imported manually.
+Optionally, issues from other private repositotories (e.g. related to the web services) can be added here for easing the follow up of topics.

+Before moving any issue from this box, a comment is added with a summary of the conclusion reached.
+The issues here can be moved to status <ins>Planned</ins>, <ins>Consultation</ins>, <ins>Done</ins> or <ins>Not planned</ins>.

+#### Planned
-- **Planned**: The request is reasonable or necessary and will be advanced in due time.
-Tag `planned`.
+Status for requests from the <ins>Backlog</ins> that have been considered feasible, reasonable or necessary and will be advanced in due time.
+This status is also possible for issues that were in <ins>Consultation</ins> (see below) afted feedback was collected and analyzed.

+The label `status-planned` is assigned to the issues in this box.
+A priority level must be defined and indicated by adding one of the labels `high-priority`, `medium-priority,` or `low-priority`.
+Furthermore, the impact of implementing the solution to the issue shall be estimated, according to the following instances adapted from the [Semantic Versioning scheme](https://semver.org/):

+- <ins>Major version updates</ins> when a change will introduce incompatibility with former versions of the knowledge model (e.g. eliminating a class, renaming a datatype property).
+- <ins>Minor version updates</ins> when a feature will be introduced in a backward compatible manner (e.g. adding new individuals, like new units of measurement).
+- <ins>Patch version updates</ins> when a bug will be fixed in a backward compatible manner (e.g. fixing a comment o relabeling an individual).

+Changes that will reflect on major version updates must be discussed and approved at the Task Group level.

+Depending on the prioritazion and complexity level of the issue, one or more Expert Group members may volunteer to work on the code implementation.
+This assignment is declared on the webpage of the issue.
+When the code implementation is ready to begin, the issue is moved to status <ins>In progress</ins>.

+#### Consultation
+Status for requests from the <ins>Backlog</ins> that must be discussed at a different instance because it implies a high metrological level decision or because there is strong disagreement among the Expert Group members regarding the suitability of an issue in the backlog.

-- **Consultation**: The expert group participants consider that the topic must be discussed at a different instance: the SIDF task group, a working group of the CIPM Forum on Metrology and Digitalization (FORUM-MD), the Consultative Committee of Units (CCU), or another Consultative Committee of the CIPM.
-In case of strong disagreement regarding a decision, the issue is moved to this status.
-The decision about which body to consult should be at least informed to the TG-SIDF.
-Tag `consultation`.
+The default instance to consider is the TG-SIDF meetings, but it can also be agreed to discuss the topic with another working group of the FORUM-MD, the Consultative Committee of Units (CCU), or another Consultative Committee of the CIPM.
+At least one person must be designated as responsible for doing the consultation and the information gathered must be added as a comment to the issue webpage.
+After the Expert Group members discuss the new information, the issue can be moved to status <ins> Planned </ins> or <ins> Not planned </ins>.

+#### In progress
+A planned issue

+When the code implementation is considered finished, the issue is moved to status <ins>In review</ins>.

+#### In review
+A planned issue

+#### Awaiting release
+A planned issue

+#### Done
-- **Done**: The request tackles a topic that has already been solved or is a duplicate of another issue.
+The request tackles a topic that has already been solved or is a duplicate of another issue.
 Tag `done`.
+The issues is

+Issues moved to this status box are automatially closed as completed.

+#### Not planned
-- **Not planned**: The request has been deemed unsuitable under current circumstances.
+The request has been deemed unsuitable under current circumstances.
 Tag `not-planned`.

+Issues moved to this status box must be closed either as not planed or as duplicate, accordingly.

+For other cases, the status of the issue is informed in the issue webpage by adding one of the labels, `status-in-consultation`, `status-in-progress`, `status-in-review`, `status-awaiting-release`.
+For the issues

 > JM: how is the agreement reached? democracy?
 > GD: are we the rigth group?
 If the CC say X,
 > FM: We have better knowlegde of the feasible things to our knowledge graph.
 >

-Before moving the status of any issue in the backlog, a comment is added with a summary of the discussion held and the conclusion reached.
-In case the status is set to **Done** or **Not planned**, the issue is closed.

-For issues moved to **Consultation**, the members of the expert group of the TG SIDF present in the meeting must agree on the instance to which the topic will be taken and a responsible person must be defined.
-At the next meeting, a follow-up of issues under consultation is made.
-Afterward, the issue may be moved to **Not planned** or to **Planned**.

-For issues with status **Planned**, a prioritization level must be assigned by adding one of the issue tags `high-priority`, `medium-priority,` and `low-priority`.
-Furthermore, the impact of implementing the solution to the issue is estimated, according to the instances adapted from the [Semantic Versioning scheme](https://semver.org/):
-> MG: do not couple startus with priority.

-- **Major** version updates when the changes will introduce incompatibility with former versions of the knowledge model (e.g. eliminating a class, renaming a datatype property).
-- **Minor** version updates when a feature will be introduced in a backward compatible manner (e.g. adding new individuals, like new units of measurement).
-- **Patch** updates when a bug you make backward compatible bug fixes (e.g. fixing a comment o relabeling an individual).

-Changes that will reflect on major version updates are discussed and approved at the Task Group level, while the changes that will reflect on a patch or minor version updates are discussed and approved at the expert group level (see Section \##).

-Major updates changes should not be merger to develop before discussing them to at the TG/level.

-One or more expert group members may volunteer to work on the implementation.
-This assignment is declared on the webpage of the issue.

 ## 3. Code development